johntitus/IronWorkerDebFinder/Readme.md

 Iron Worker, from [Iron.io](http://http://www.iron.io/), "runs tasks in the background, in parallel, at massive scale."
 Your worker may need libraries that are not installed by default in the Iron Worker environment.
 Unfortunately, you can't use `sudo apt-get` during your worker build process, because your build process won't have access to `sudo`.

 Alternately, you can use the `deb` command in your `.worker` file to install dependencies.
 However, .deb files don't handle dependencies.
-You're on your own for figuring out which dependencies are needed.
+You're on your own to figure out which dependencies are needed.
 And figuring that out can be incredibly painful.

 This project makes it simple.
-It runs a worker on Iron Worker, and spits out a list of dependencies needed.
+It runs a worker on Iron Worker, and spits out a list of dependencies needed for your libraries.

 ## Usage
 1) Clone this repo.